Dave-The-IT-Guy/HUProjectB/README.md

 ***

-requirements
+Requirements

-this application requires the user to have Python 3.8 installed. it is not known if it will work on other versions of Python.
+This application requires the user to have Python 3.8 installed.
+It is not known if it will work on other versions of Python.
 ***

-installing
+Installing

-download the .zip file in the root of the project. extract the file to your preffered depository. run dashboard.py
+Download the .zip file in the root of the project.
+Extract the file to your preffered depository.
+Then run dashboard.py
 ***

-status
+Status

-the application is currently in a very early version of its development.
+The application is currently in a very early version of its development.

 ***

-notes
+Notes

-bro idfk
+We are not responible for any virusses that may infect your device from using this application
 ***